TritonDataCenter/rfd/rfd/0027/README.md

 ### Discovery

-When Metric Agent Proxies are provisioned or destroyed CNS will detect the change and create or remove a Metric Agent Proxy A record automatically.
+When Proxies are provisioned or destroyed CNS will detect the change and create or remove a Proxy A record automatically.

 ```
-    <region>.map<instance number>.triton.zone A 10.99.99.7
+    <region>.cmon<instance number>.triton.zone A 10.99.99.7
 ```

 When existing containers are backfilled and when new containers are created, CNS